 Definition of Conjugate Acid Base Pair

 Conjugate acid base pair or protonic definition of acids and bases independently proposed by Bronsted and Lowery in 1923 for learning chemistry or chemical science.
 According to this definition, an acid is any hydrogen atom containing material (molecule or ion) that can release a proton or hydrogen ion to any other substances, whereas a base is any substances (molecules or ion) that can accept a proton to any other substances to form the conjugate acid base pair.
 In short, an acid is a proton donor and a base is a proton acceptor in chemistry.
 For example, nitric and sulfuric acid easily donates a proton to water to show acid character.
-But water easily accepts a proton from sulfuric or nitric acid to shows base properties.
+But water easily accepts a proton from sulfuric or nitric acid to shows acid base properties.

-Therefore, the neutralization reaction going through donates or accepts of protons by acids and bases according to strength.
+The neutralization reaction going through donates or accepts of protons by acids and bases according to strength.
 Hence acids base pairs are the members of the balanced chemical equation that can be formed by mutual loss or gain of protons.
 But this theory can not explain the conjugate acid base phenomena in terms of electronic energy levels for the formation of the coordinate covalent bond between vacant orbital and the orbital which contain lone pair of electron particles.
 This can be explained by the Lewis acid base theory.

 Donor Acceptor Properties

 When an acid release a proton, the residue must be a base and this can take up a proton to form the original one.
 The neutralization reaction involved two acids or two bases forming conjugated acids and base pairs.
 It defines acids and bases in terms of the substances themselves and not in terms of the pH scale of the conjugate acid base solution.

 Bronsted Lowry Acids Bases